apparata/SettingsKit/README.md

 ### `@UserDefault`

 Example of using the `@UserDefault` property wrapper.
+If you have `@AppStorage` properties in your SwiftUI views, the same keys can be used with `@UserDefault` to access the same values.

 **Example:**